ejahdev/DiscordVCRolesBot/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Install the required dependencies`:
+2. Install the required dependencies

    ```bash
    pip install discord.py